skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 > will æ, ø and å be written correctly?

-1. Yes
+1. It depends
-2. No
+2. Yes
-3. It depends
+3. No

 ---

-## What has happened here?
+## What has happened?

 > KjÃ¸rer

-1. You're using a wrong font
+1. Wrong font
 2. Encoding/decoding mismatch

 ---